magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-41229-images-not-displayed-on-the-frontend-after-configurable-products-import.md

     * File to Import:
         * Select File to Import
         * Images File Directory: leave it empty
 1. Go to storefront to `/product-set.html` page and switch between different Set Sizes.
-For the 24 there will be no gallery.
+For Set Size 24, there will be no gallery.

 <ins>Expected results</ins>: